Fathers Of The Internet – Who are They?

 The World Wide Web – Tim Berners-Lee

 Tim Berners-Lee was born in 1955 in England.
 He was a physicist, but his true passion was computers.
 As a young boy, he developed an interest in microcomputers, and at the age of 17, he was building mini-computers on his own.
 He was so obsessed with computer technology that he went to college to study it.
 But after graduating, he was not satisfied.
 He wanted to do more.
-He decided to create his own computer and to design it himself.
+He decided to create his computer and design it himself.
 This is where the story starts.

-In 1989, Tim Berners-Lee was working at CERN (European Organization for Nuclear Research), an international organization to conduct research into particle physics, particle physics, and high-energy physics.
+In 1989, Tim Berners-Lee worked at CERN (European Organization for Nuclear Research), an international organization that conducted research into particle physics and high-energy physics.
 He was also the director of the World Wide Web project.

 He later became Director of Project Athena, a web-based collaboration tool developed by the World Wide Web Consortium.
-In 1998, he founded the World Wide Web Foundation, which works with governments, businesses, and NGOs to improve access to the internet in developing countries.
+In 1998, he founded the World Wide Web Foundation, which works with governments, businesses, and NGOs to improve access to the Internet in developing countries.

 How did Tim Berners-Lee create the world wide web?